 • Recommended for beginners

 • The stool is not trustworthy

-What’s the best drum set for beginners?
+Below are some lists of the best drum set for beginners.

 • Better sounding cymbals

 • It would be better if it had another cymbal.